mathias-brandewinder/mathias-brandewinder.github.io/_posts/2026-03-18-ransac-part-2.md

 With a small sample, we can estimate a model quickly.
 However, how do we decide if that model is any good?
 We simply use that model to predict the rest of our observations, and check how many of the predictions are bad.
-If many predictions are bad, our small sample probably contained an outlier, and we have a bad model.
+If many predictions are bad, our small sample probably contained an outlier (a likely situation), and we have a bad model.
 Try again, and draw another sample!

-Note that because because we draw small samples, a single outlier will likely result in a terrible prediction model, so this approach should be effective at discarding bad samples, too.
+Note that because because we draw small samples, a single outlier will likely result in a terrible prediction model, so this approach will also be effective at discarding bad samples, too.

-If the model is not too bad, we simply eliminate all the observations which had poor predictions as outliers, and retain only the inliners to re-estimate a model, using only observations that are plausible inliners.
+If the model is not too bad, we simply eliminate all the observations which had poor predictions as outliers, and re-estimate a model, using all the data available, minus the observations that were flagged as probable outliers.

 ## F# Implementation